mdxtoc/qtpi/docs/qtpi_description.md

   | *D* ``(``  *par*  ``,``  ... ``,`` *par* ``)`` = *P*

-  Pragmatically it seems to be a good idea to include typespecs in process definition parameters.
+  Types are optional, but it seems to be pragmatic to include them in process definition parameters.

   None of the parameters can be a process type.

 * ``given`` list

-	The word ``given``, followed by a comma-separated list of process and function names, describing things that aren't defined in the program.
+	The word ``given``, followed by a comma-separated list of process names, describing things that aren't defined in the program.

-	The process parameters allow 'stuck' processes like 'Win', 'Lose' and so on, which help you to work out how the system finishes.
+	The process parameters allow undefined processes like 'Win', 'Lose' and so on, which help you to work out how the system finishes from the final diagnostic print-out of the state.

-	The function parameters are there because it is necessary to use hd, tl, etc. when manipulating lists, and lists seem essential.
-I didn't want to build all that stuff in (because where do I stop?) so I imagined I could build an interface.
-I still imagine, but haven't done it yet.

-	You are allowed type variables in the function types.
-Of _course_ you need them!
+* Interface functions

+	It seems necessary to include some interface functions to deal with lists and tuples.
+Currently I pre-define "hd", "tl", "fst" and "snd" which have their usual definitions and types as in ML, OCaml and no doubt Miranda and Haskell.

+	"@" (append) is already an operator in the language.
+I haven't yet included "::" (cons), though I should.